wp-plugins/wp-greet/readme.txt

 		   fixed quote handling in textarea, disable captcha parameter during installation, extended css to be more flexible with different themes
+2008-11-30 v1.2	   fixed some typos, added smiley support, added remote ip
+	   	   adress to log information, added automatic sender an receiver name, disable options deletion during plugin deactivation (seems people like it more having a bit trash in their tables, instead of setting up the plugin every time ;-) ), added fields for sender and receiver name

 == todo ==